 This refers to the maximum amount you have to pay over the course of a year before the plan covers all remaining services.
 The out-of-pocket maximum protects you from unlimited expenses should something unexpected happen.

 4. In-network and out-of-network

 In-network providers are approved by your health plan and contracted to participate in their network, while out-of-network providers are not associated with the health plan.
 In many cases, the insurance will not pay at all for out-of-network providers, so it’s important to check your health plan’s details.

 5. Allowed Amount

 Health plans negotiate a set, discounted rate with in-network providers.
-For example, if your doctor charges $100, your insurance company may negotiate a rate of $60 for a member in its network.
+For example, if your doctor charges $100, your insurance company may negotiate a rate of $60 for a member of its network.